natnael6825/Goole_Scraper/README.md

 ## Usage

+1. Prepare your CSV file:

+    Ensure your CSV file is named `Finale top 100.csv` and placed in the root directory of the project.
+The CSV file should contain a column with the names/keywords you want to scrape.

-1. Run the application:
+2. Run the application:

     ```bash
     node app.js
     ```

-2. Enter your search query when prompted:
+3. Follow the prompts:

+    - Enter the column name to use:
       ```
-    Enter your search query: [your search query here]
+      Enter the column name to use: [column name here]
       ```
+    - Enter the start index:
+      ```
+      Enter the start index: [start index here]
+      ```
+    - Enter the stop index:
+      ```
+      Enter the stop index: [stop index here]
+      ```

-3. The script will perform a Google search using the query you provided, scrape the content from the top search results, and save all the content into a single file.
-The file will be named after your search query with underscores replacing spaces and followed by `_results.txt`.
+    The script will process the names/keywords from the specified range in the CSV file, perform Google searches using those names/keywords, scrape the content from the top search results, and save the content into files.
+Each file will be named after the corresponding search query with underscores replacing spaces, followed by `_results.txt`.

+4. View the results:

+    The results will be saved in the `scraper_results` directory.

 ## Example

-If you enter `Albert Einstein` as the search query, the output file will be named `Albert_Einstein_results.txt`.
+If your CSV file has a column `Keyword` with the name `Albert Einstein` in the specified range, the output file will be named `Albert_Einstein_results.txt`.

-## Troubleshooting

-If you encounter any issues, ensure that you have the necessary permissions to write to the directory and that your network connection is stable.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.